 Cascais, one of the most beautiful towns in Portugal, sits just an hour from Lisbon by train.
-Arrive to find a historic marvel – stop at the Nossa Senhora da Luz Fort and Citdadel Palace – plus plenty of shopping, fabulous beaches and traditional seafood restaurants.
+Arrive to find a historic marvel – stop at the Nossa Senhora da Luz Fort and Citadel Palace – plus plenty of shopping, fabulous beaches and traditional seafood restaurants.
 There’s also a slew of hotels in which to stay, from five-star luxury retreats to cool boutique breaks via one of the finest golf destinations in the world.
 To help you find your perfect room, here are the top hotels and places to stay in Cascais.

 Set by the marina, the Pestana Cidadela de Cascais – or Pousada de Cascais – is a luxury seaside hotel.
 It is also situated in the middle of the Art District, surrounded by galleries and studios and near to museums, and the rooms pay homage to the location with their own curated artwork.
 The building was built in the 17th century as a fortification.
 From the sunny terrace, you can enjoy views of the famous Santa Marta Lighthouse Museum and the Atlantic Ocean.